zabertech/zaber-examples/src/async/README.md

 sent to or from the device.
 Note this is not the same as program flow control; execution can return to user code almost immediately when calling an asynchronous function.

-Users new to the Zaber Motion Library or novice programmers should ignore this example and use the synchronous functions found in other examples until there is a need for asynchronicity.
-Asynchronous programs can be difficult to understand and debug.

 There are no C++, MATLAB or Octave versions of this example because the Zaber Motion Library does not support asynchronous function calls in those languages.
 The best you can do in those languages is to tell the move commands not to wait for idle,